-It was 20 years ago, in February 1996, that I went to southern Vietnam on a grant from the Canadian International Development Agency.
+In February 1996, I went to southern Vietnam on a grant from the Canadian International Development Agency.
 I taught video production to a group of young agrologists at a research institute in the Mekong Delta.
 They had been using television to provide farmers with information but wanted a refresher on story writing and video techniques.
 In this piece broadcast on CBC Radio’s Morningside, then hosted by Peter Gzowski, I talk about the video course and some of my students.

 A red banner

 Someone has hung a red banner at the front of the classroom to welcome me.
 But that’s not the only surprise that awaits me this morning.
-I was told that I would have 10 students, but I count 24 people sitting quietly along the rows of narrow tables.
+I was told that I would have ten students, but I count twenty-four people sitting quietly along the rows of narrow tables.

 I’m introduced to Huong, a studious looking young man with dark eyes and thick glasses.
 He’s head of the university’s English-language department and he’ll be my interpreter.
 I begin by asking the students what they want from the course.
 There’s an awkward pause but finally a young man named Nguyen stands and begins to talk softly.
 He’s from a farm extension centre in one of the provinces and he wants to learn how to operate a camera.

 Politely, one after another, they describe themselves.
 I ask Huong in a whisper why they all stand when they speak.
 He whispers back that it’s a sign of respect.
 Teachers are considered experts, and they’re treated with deference.